jcabot/serious-toxic-comments/README.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.1 =
+* Bug fix: checks for the existance of bbPress in the site before calling bbPres functions

 = 1.1 =
 * Added bbPress support and configuration of the alert toxic message